MakeSchool-Tutorials/Tutorial-Template/P01-First-Chapter/content.md

 **When copying this for your tutorial, remember that since this is the first section, you don't need a header**

+# Why Is This Important

+Use this section to concisely covey to students why this topic is important for them to learn.
+This should be tied to industry examples, or fundamentals of the course.
+Try to keep this brief, and possibly include an action block asking them to think of examples they see of this in industry.

 # Prerequisites

 This section should outline any prerequisites for understanding the material and link to resources for getting up to speed.